 The message of this interpretation is that in the end, nature is going to win.

-Hamilton Gardens’ latest piece of gardening equipment is an oversized steampunk blimp.
-Designed to glide silently through the night delivering plants and pruning hard to reach hedges for the gardening team, the Huddleston is chock-full of industrial gadgets and mechanical steam engines.
+Hamilton Gardens’ most innovative piece of gardening equipment is an oversized steampunk blimp.
+Designed to glide silently through the night delivering plants and pruning hard to reach hedges for the gardening team, the Huddleston AIship is chock-full of industrial gadgets and mechanical steam engines.
 It arrives from a time when steam power ruled the world and can be spotted hovering beside the Concept Garden in Braithwaite Court.

-It has been sponsored by the Braithwaite family with substantial support from Lloyd Brownlie (On Site Engineering) and Bryce Weal (Structural Engineer).
+It has been sponsored by the Braithwaite family with substantial support from Lloyd Brownlie (on-site engineering) and Bryce Weal (structural engineer).
 The Braithwaite family have had a long involvement with Hamilton Gardens.
-Ex mayoress and deputy mayor Kathleen Braithwaite sponsored the English Flower Garden.
+Former-mayoress and deputy mayor Kathleen Braithwaite sponsored the English Flower Garden.
 Her husband, Ron Braithwaite, was mayor of Hamilton.
 Her daughter, Marjorie Dyer, was a long time member and president of the Friends of Hamilton Gardens.
-Her son, ex-mayor David Braithwaite sponsored this Huddleston machine.
+Her son, former-mayor David Braithwaite sponsored this Huddleston machine.
 The Braithwaite Court recognises the family’s involvement.

 The painting is by professional English artist, Michael B White who travels around the world, often painting in tropical exotic locations.
 His work has been displayed in galleries around the world including the British Royal Academy.
 The intention was to have an ‘Abstract Expressionist’ or ‘Fauvist’ image to contrast to the very rigid form of the Concept Garden.
 When Gardens Director Dr Sergel first made contact with the artist in England about the possibility of using his work he was surprised to find the artist was already a big fan of Hamilton Gardens and very enthusiastic to have his work displayed there.